clingen-data-model/clingen-interpretation/source/tools.md

 [Github Repository](http://github.com/clingen-data-model/clinvar-submitter)

 ClinVar accepts interpretation submissions using its own spreadsheet-based format.
 This tool consumes JSON-LD files in the ClinGen interpretation format, and converts them into valid ClinVar spreadsheets, which can then be manually submitted to ClinVar.

-##ClinGen Data Exchange
-The ClinGen Data Exchange is an in-development project that can be used to transmit data throughout the ClinGen ecosystem.
-The ClinGen interpretation model will be the native format for transmitting interpretations in the Data Exchange.